 A must do after any chemical peel treatments, use SPF and avoid sun exposure.
 Sun exposure needs to be limited for two weeks following a chemical peel.
 While it regenerates, your new skin is very sensitive to sun exposure and damage can occur if not protected.

 Best periods to start your chemical peel course is in early spring, while your whole body revives and starts preparing for most active period of the year, including the sunny holiday season and in the autumn, after sun exposure is over and the risk of sun burn is lower.

 In our clinic we only perform light chemical peels, which can be categorized as superficial and medium peels.

-Our chemical treatment starts with a consultation, to assess the skin condition and the suitability of the chosen treatment.
-If needed, our experienced therapists will make a tailored recommendation for the exact needs of your skin and to optimize the results you would like to achieve.
+Our skin peel treatment start with a consultation.
+We assess the skin condition and the suitability of the chosen treatment.
+If needed, our experienced therapists will make a tailored recommendation for the exact needs of your skin.
+Also we always seek to maximize the results you would like to achieve.

-The treatment session last approximately 45 min and includes a skin cleansing, pre- peel preparation, the peel application, post peel LED therapy to reduce and prevent any redness and the post peel skin preparation, with vitamins, hydrating factors and SPF protection.
+The treatment session last approximately 45 minutes.
+It includes a skin cleansing, pre- peel preparation, the peel application and a post peel LED therapy.
+This is used to reduce and prevent any redness and the post peel skin preparation, with vitamins, hydrating factors and SPF protection.

 During the application of the light chemical peel, depending on your pain threshold, you might feel a mild stinging or burning sensation.
 This is only temporary.

 We always recommend having a course of 4-6 treatments to maximize results, especially if a combination treatment is preferred.